 The Grand Canyon National Park is one of the most famous national parks in the world and offers a magical escape from the hectic city life.

-Red rocks reveal millions of years of geological history, and there are plenty of viewpoints, including Mather Point, Yavapai Observation Station, and architect Mary Colter’s Lookout Studio and her Desert View Watchtower.
+Red rocks reveal millions of years of geological history, and there are plenty of things to do in the Grand Canyon with many viewpoints such as Mather Point, Yavapai Observation Station, and architect Mary Colter’s Lookout Studio and her Desert View Watchtower.

 3 – Göreme National Park, Turkey

 Prepare to lay your eyes on volcanic landscapes situated in a UNESCO World Heritage Site at Göreme National Park in Turkey.

 Hike the high hills, explore nearby villages and witness stunning multi-colored cliffs formed from basalt and thick beds of tuff.

 Göreme National Park is one of the best national parks in the world for hot air ballooning.

 India is where you will find Jim Corbett National Park, a forested wildlife sanctuary in the Uttarakhand State.